How To Get Started With Omnichannel Marketing Automation

 - Stopping an abandoned cart series after the customer makes an offline purchase

-When a business needs to spread the word, they turn to their communication channels.
-Thanks to Gartner Research, we know those who spread campaigns across 4 or more channels will outperform dual and single-channel campaigns by 300%.
+When a business needs to spread the word, they turn to its communication channels.
+Thanks to Gartner Research, we know those who spread campaigns across four or more channels will outperform dual and single-channel campaigns by 300%.

 As you may imagine, it’s more important than ever for companies to invest in omnichannel communication with potential and existing customers.
-No wonder marketers are starting to make the omnichannel experience a priority.
-A multi-channel approach, combined with the personalization and AI-power of omnichannel marketing automation, can transform your business into a relationship-building powerhouse.
+In a Flexe Institute report, 92% of retailers reported their online sales increased over the last year.
+A multichannel approach, combined with the personalization and AI power of omnichannel marketing automation, can transform your business into a relationship-building powerhouse.

-Multi-channel orchestration means distributing and gathering data via several campaign channels.
-In today’s world, there are a ton to choose from, including:
+Omnichannel orchestration means distributing and gathering data via various campaign channels.
+In today’s world, there are a ton to choose from, including social media networks, influencers, SMS, and more.

 To those who insist on updating all these channels one by one, more power to you.
-Though, I’d put my money on your inconsistent execution.
-It’s an overwhelming amount of menial work.
+But more often than not, it ends up being an overwhelming amount of menial work.

 Implementing some automation seems like a good first step.
 Unfortunately, it’s easy to fall into the trap of creating generic, repetitive content.
 Remember, 86% of consumers channel-hop across at least two channels.
-Approach multi-channel content from a thematic perspective.
+Approach your omnichannel strategy from a thematic perspective.

 Avoid publishing the same content across multiple platforms.
 The context of your creative and copy is a huge deal for results.

-For best results, bite the bullet and go all in on a fully automated multi-channel setup.
+For best results, bite the bullet and go all in on a fully automated omnichannel setup.

 All channels use technology to coordinate messages across thematic campaigns.
 Using things like scenarios, SCVs, and UTMs, companies can communicate and measure effectiveness.

 As an example, let’s say we’ve built a scenario where customers receive an email the first time they make an online purchase.
 From there, the customer receives SMS updates about the status of their delivery.
-At last, two days after the product is received, the customer receives a follow up from a call center agent to ensure everything went well with the delivery and product quality.
+Then, two days after the product is received, the customer receives a follow-up from a customer service rep to ensure everything went well with the delivery and product quality.